- The Best Adjustable Kettlebell

 These are, well, kettlebells (round- or cylindrical-shaped weights with a looped handle on one end) that have interlocking plates to allow you to change up its weight.
 If you’re sold on the concept of adjustable kettlebells but overwhelmed by the myriad options, don’t worry.
 We took on the weighty task of finding the best adjustable kettlebells with extensive research and a lot of swings, deadlifts, and suitcase carries.

-The Bowflex SelectTech 840 came out on top for its user-friendliness, sleek design, and variety of weight options.
+The Bowflex SelectTech 840 came out as the best adjustable kettlebell for its user-friendliness, sleek design, and variety of weight options.
 It also scored extra points for versatility: Where some other weights’ awkward shapes made certain moves painful or even unsafe, this wasn’t an issue for the Bowflex.

 Here’s the TL;DR on how the best adjustable kettlebells stack up: